twitter-archive/standard-project/README.md

 * DependencyChecking
 * PublishLocalWithMavenStyleBasePattern
 * BuildProperties
+* Ramdiskable

-It sets up an optional ivy cache directory specified by the SBT_CACHE environment variable, and sets up a resolver to point to "libs", allowing you to stick jars of the form [artifact]-[revision] in libs.
+It sets up an optional ivy cache directory specified by the SBT_CACHE environment variable, and sets up a resolver to point to `libs/`, allowing you to stick jars of the form `[artifact]-[revision].jar` in libs.

 The Scala/Java compile order is set to JavaThenScala, and some handy default compile options are set.

 The test action is overridden to allow disabling by setting the environment variable NO_TESTS to 1.

-Finally, it provides the capability to compile to a ramdisk instead of the regular "target" subdirectory.
-If the environment SBT\_RAMDISK\_ROOT is set, a target-ramdisk directory will be softlinked to SBT\_RAMDISK\_ROOT and will be used as the output path.

 ### StandardParentProject